Leo Diamond: Biography

 In 1955, RCA Victor released the album Harmonica Magic of Leo Diamond, and Diamond's version of the 1903 song "Melody of Love" reached number 30 on the pop chart.
 This was followed in 1956 by Skin Diver Suite, described as "the quintessential harmonica opus", with conductor Murray Kellner, one of several attempts by Diamond to raise the reputation of the harmonica as a serious solo instrument.

 Diamond then moved to ABC-Paramount Records who released the albums Exciting Sounds from Romantic Places (1959) and Subliminal Sounds (1959).
 On these albums, Diamond "played all parts on a variety of harmonicas, most of his own design.
 He also mixed in sound effects such as jet noise and bird calls, and experimented with tape mixing methods to produce recordings that rank among the most innovative in exotica.... music that is anything but easy listening."

-Frank Sinatra championed Diamond, and as a result he signed to Reprise Records when it was set up in 1960.
-Diamond released several albums on the label in quick succession in 1961-62: Exciting Sounds of the South Seas, Themes From The Great Foreign Films, Off Shore, and Harmonica Sounds In Country And Western Music.
+Frank Sinatra championed Diamond, and as a result he signed to Reprise Records when it was established in 1960.
+Diamond released several albums on the label in 1961 and '62: Exciting Sounds of the South Seas, Themes From The Great Foreign Films, Off Shore, and Harmonica Sounds In Country And Western Music.
 However, by this time "the popular audience had lost what little interest it had in harmonica music", and the albums were criticized for "boring arrangements... [which] only exaggerated the inappropriateness of the harmonica".

 Diamond died in Los Angeles, California, in 1966, aged 51.